neondatabase-labs/pgpi/README.md

 ### Security: connection to server

-`pgpi` has `--server-sslmode` and `--server-sslrootcert` options that work the same as those options to `libpq`.
+`pgpi` has `--server-sslmode` and `--server-sslrootcert` options that work the same as the `sslmode` and `sslrootcert` options to `libpq`.
 To secure the onward connection to a server with an SSL certificate signed by a public CA, specify `--server-sslrootcert=system`.

 ### Logging